PovedaAqui/cybertraceai-ops/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for more details.

 ## Support